willougr/willougr.github.io/_posts/2019-01-17-hootsuite-post.md

 **The Problem**

 Currently, ML is often done on a very ad-hoc basis.
-That's because there is no standardized workflow---as of yet---to deal with many of the unique difficulties associated with ML.
+That's because there is no standardized workflow—as of yet—to deal with many of the unique difficulties associated with ML.
 At Hootsuite, we identified four key components that are needed:

-Data: All training and verification data needs to be validated and versioned so if something goes wrong, we can effectively track down the issue if it's related to our data.
+* Data: All training and verification data needs to be validated and versioned so if something goes wrong, we can effectively track down the issue if it's related to our data.

-Model Training: We don't want to be reinventing the wheel every time we need to train a new model (even if the APIs for TensorFlow and scikit-learn do make that process easier).
+* Model Training: We don't want to be reinventing the wheel every time we need to train a new model (even if the APIs for TensorFlow and scikit-learn do make that process easier).

-Model Validation: Processes need to be put in place to make sure that when we update models in a production environment they actually perform as expected and bring measurable benefits.
+* Model Validation: Processes need to be put in place to make sure that when we update models in a production environment they actually perform as expected and bring measurable benefits.

-Infrastructure: Broadly, this is everything from being able to easily switch out models in production to making sure that they can be accessed in a uniform format so we're not writing new code when we want to add ML to an existing product (i.e. it should be as easy as making an API call
+* Infrastructure: Broadly, this is everything from being able to easily switch out models in production to making sure that they can be accessed in a uniform format so we're not writing new code when we want to add ML to an existing product (i.e. it should be as easy as making an API call